microsoft/qsharp/katas/content/oracles/index.md

     "title": "Overview"
 })

 Quantum oracles are a key part of many quantum algorithms that rely on quantum implementation of a classical function.
 The algorithms' discussions often assume that the quantum oracle that implements the function of interest is provided.
-This tutorial dives deeper into the definition of different types of quantum oracles, their properties, and the basic ways to implement the oracles.
+This kata dives deeper into the definition of different types of quantum oracles, their properties, and the basic ways to implement the oracles.

-**This tutorial covers the following topics:**
+**This kata covers the following topics:**

 - Quantum oracles and how they relate to classical oracles
 - Two types of quantum oracles - phase oracles and marking oracles
 - Phase kickback and its uses for oracles implementation
 - Implementation and testing of quantum oracles in Q#

-**What you should know to start working on this tutorial:**
+**What you should know to start working on this kata:**

 - Fundamental quantum concepts
 - Multi-qubit gates (especially controlled gates)